Stackdriver/metadata-agent/README.md

-This is the Stackdriver Metadata Agent.
+This is the Stackdriver Metadata agent.

 # Prerequisites